 - When the timer is running, tap the screen to view the timer overlay.
-The timer overlay allows you to return to the home screen during a ride. - Select \uparrow to return to the home screen. - · Swipe or select the arrows to scroll. - · From the home screen, swipe up to view the glances. - · From the home screen or ride screen, swipe down to view the widgets. - Select to open a menu. - Select \(\bigstar to return to the previous page. - Select X to close the page and return to the previous page. - Select Q to search near a location. - Select to delete an item. - Select f for more information.
+The timer overlay allows you to return to the home screen during a ride. - Select f to return to the home screen. - Swipe or select the arrows to scroll. - · From the home screen, swipe up to view the glances. - From the home screen or ride screen, swipe down to view the widgets. - Select to open a menu. - Select ← to return to the previous page. - Select ✓ to save your changes and close the page. - Select $\mathbf{X}$ to close the page and return to the previous page. - Select $\mathbf{Q}$ to search near a location. - Select T to delete an item. - Select 1 for more information.